zhangjxCS/CSKnowledgeHub/数学/概率论与统计/Probs.md

 ### Possion

-A random variable *X*, taking on one of the values 0, 1, 2,..., is said to be a Poisson random variable with parameter$\lambda$, $\lambda$ > 0, if its probability mass function is given by
+A random variable *X*, taking on one of the values 0, 1, 2,..., is said to be a Poisson random variable with parameter$\lambda$, $\lambda$ > 0, and it means $\lambda$ events occur in a time period.
+The probablity mass function is given by
 $$
 P(X=i)=e^{-\lambda}\frac{\lambda^i}{i!}
 $$